FangRuoqing/tp/docs/UserGuide.md

 ### Filtering contacts by priority : `filter-PRIORITY_LEVEL`

-Filters the contacts in Connecitfy by the specified priority level.
+Filters the contacts in Connectify by the specified priority level.

 Format: `filter-PRIORITY_LEVEL`

-* Acceptable values for PRIORITY_LEVEL are high and med.
+* Acceptable values for `PRIORITY_LEVEL` are high and med.
+* As the purpose of filtering by priority is so that users can easily identify and focus on only important contacts, filtering by priority level `none` is not an option.

 Examples:
 * `filter-high` returns a list of contacts with high priority.